dboddie/inferno-ports-doc/improvements.md

 ## General issues

+ARM Cortex-M ports:

-* Re-examine use of clocks and timers in the ARM Cortex-M ports.
+* Re-examine use of clocks and timers.
 * Implement proper UART drivers instead of relying on a hack to provide a keyboard.
 * Share interrupt and preemption handling between ports.
 * Add (micro)SD card support from other ports, like the Ben NanoNote port.
+* Enable the Just In Time (JIT) compiler.
+This requires a certain amount of free RAM.

 ## Enhancements